Connected TV

 Verified Visits™ Technology Changes the Game

 As a leader in Connected TV advertising, MNTN understands the limits of CTV attribution, and we’ve developed a new attribution model to more accurately measure CTV success rates.
-Our model, which we call Verified Visits™, leverages our unique knowledge of behaviors in connected households to:
+Our model, which we call Verified Visits™, leverages our unique knowledge of behaviors in connected households to assess when a viewer visits a brand’s website on a device in their household after viewing their CTV commercial:

 This tool gives you a more accurate idea of how your CTV ads are performing.
 You can assess which are more successful and which may need changes.
 With this kind of reporting, you can create more effective ads and target them to different audiences until you find a formula that works for you.